Location-based service: Privacy issues

 Beside the legal framework there exist several technical approaches to protect privacy using privacy-enhancing technologies (PETs).
-Such PETs range from simplistic on/off switches to sophisticated PETs using anonymization techniques (e.g. providing k-anonymity), or cryptograpic protocols.
+Such PETs range from simplistic on/off switches to sophisticated PETs using anonymization techniques (e.g. providing k-anonymity), or cryptographic protocols.
 Only few LBS offer such PETs, e.g., Google Latitude offered an on/off switch and allows to stick one's position to a free definable location.
 Additionally, it is an open question how users perceive and trust in different PETs.
 The only study that addresses user perception of state of the art PETs is.
 Another set of techniques included in the PETs are the location obfuscation techniques, which slightly alter the location of the users in order to hide their real location while still being able to represent their position and receive services from their LBS provider.

+Recent research has shown that crowdsourcing is also an effective approach at locating lost objects while still upholding the privacy of users.
+This is done by ensuring a limited level of interactions between users.